minghu0830/OphNet-benchmark/README.md

 ├── data_processing
 │   ├── clipper.py
 ├── OphNet2024_all (≈305G, all untrimmed videos)
+├── OphNet2024_trimmed (≈305G, all trimmed videos)
 ```
 -**annotation**
-*  **OphNet2024_surgery.csv**: Annotated 1969 untrimmed videos for surgical types, with the first label as the primary surgery.
+*  **OphNet2024_surgery.csv**: Annotated 1,969 untrimmed videos for surgical types, with the first label as the primary surgery.
 Selected 745 videos for time-boundary annotation.
 *  **OphNet2024_all.csv**: Original version.
 *  **OphNet2024_challenge.csv**: Map phase and operation labels with fewer than 15 clips to numeric IDs 51 and 106, which can be interpreted as renaming labels with fewer than 15 instances as "Others."